The Grass-Fed Difference

 Why Is This Beneficial?:

 The Ultimate Recycling System - Cows have an innate ability to convert food that is indigestible to humans into usable energy.
 Think of all the waste that humans produce being that we are only able to consume the “flowers” of plants like in corn.
 Cows are able to consume this inedible cellulose and convert it into usable energy.
-While this technically isn’t “grass” it’s ver similar in its composition compared to grain which we’ll address later.
+While the inedible stalks of these plants aren't “grass” they're very similar in its composition compared to grains.

 Biohydrogenation - Grass and foliage are mainly made up of polyunsaturated fats which are extremely unstable and are likely to oxidize (rust) in our body wreaking internal havoc when in excess in the form of oxidative stress.
 The bacteria in cows are able to “saturate” or hydrogenate these polyunsaturated fats into saturated fats, making them stable for human consumption along with a ton of other benefits.